 LCRA's Water Management Plan is the only one of its kind in the state.
 It was required by the 1989 court settlement that determined the water rights for the Highland Lakes.
 The state approved the first Water Management Plan in 1989.
 Updates were approved in 1992, 1999 and 2010.
 TCEQ approved the current version of the

-on Jan.
+Water Management Plan on Jan.
 27, 2010.

-During drought, the plan requires the curtailment or cutback of Highland Lakes water for downstream agriculture so that water will be available for the basic needs of cities, businesses and industries.
+During drought, the plan requires the curtailment or cutback of interruptible stored water from the Highland Lakes for downstream agriculture so that firm water supplies will be available for the basic needs of cities, businesses and industries.
 The plan also prescribes how LCRA must provide water from the lakes to help meet the environmental needs of the lower Colorado River and Matagorda Bay at these various trigger points.